yangliu28/swarm_robot_ros_sim/README.md

 ## Contributing

 ## Problems and to-do list
-Currently there is no impact avoiding mechanism.
+Currently there is no collision avoiding mechanism.

 Parameter server for swarm robot rviz visualization.